Caregivers are too hard on themselves

 How could you not expect this to happen?

 Would you talk this way to a friend?
 Or even a stranger?
-Would you let a friend (or anyone for that matter) talk to you this way?
+Would you let a friend talk to you this way?

 Of course not!
 It’s rude, mean, and completely uncalled for.
 But how often do you say these negative things to yourself – especially when it comes to your caregiving responsibilities?